Questions to Ask When Meeting a LASIK Surgeon

 - Was the consultation educational and tailored to your questions?

 If at any time you did not feel at ease or confident that your questions were being answered thoroughly, it may be a good idea to visit another LASIK provider.
 At LVC, we take pride in our friendly and caring staff and want to serve as a resource to all prospective and current patients.
 During every consultation, we take our time to answer your questions in detail and fully inform you of the risks, benefits, and limitations of LASIK surgery.
-We want you to feel comfortable and confident in your decision to choose LVC for your LASIK procedure.
+We want you to feel comfortable and confident in your decision to choose LVC for your LASIK surgery.